mxagar/airbnb_data_analysis/Blog_Post.md

 - the host is estimated to have shared rooms,
 - and when the bathroom(s) is/are shared.

-Finally, the accommodations which have a very good average review (above the 90% percentile) and have a model price larger than the real one
+Finally, a very practical the accommodations which have a very good average review (above the 90% percentile) and have a model price larger than the real one

 <p align="center">
 <img src="/pics/economical_listings_geo.jpg" alt="Economical listings with high quality" width="800"/>